kanthoney/sql-motif/doc/column-spec.md

  * `default`.
 The default value if none is given.
 If a plain value, this is included in `create` statements.
 Can also be a function for use with the `table.fill(context)` method.
 The function is called with `(col, context)` arguments, where `col` is the column and `context` is the user-defined object passed to the table's `fill` method.

+ * `context`.
+An object or function to create or modify the context passed to the `validate` or `fill` table methods.
+If an object will be used as defaults in case the context is not supplied.
+If a function will be called with the arguments `(value, context)` where `value` is the current value and `context` is the current context.
+The function should return the new context.

  * `tags`.
 A space separated list of tags.
 Used by the table's select methods to select groups of fields without having to specify all of them.

  * `validate`.
 This is used to validate the field when `table.validate(context)` is called.
 It can be a string, a regular expression, a function or an array of validators.